 - You must select as the Identity Property whichever Heap user property corresponds to Appcues identities.
 The values of the property selected in Heap must match the values of Appcues identities.
 Otherwise, segments of users from Heap won’t be recognizable in Appcues for targeting.

 - You must be an Admin in Heap to sync data to Appcues.

 Step 1: You can sync any public segment from Heap to Appcues in the Segments view.
 Once segments are synced, the last sync timestamp will be displayed in the segment’s Appcues section.
-Simply navigate to the segment in Heap via Define > Segments, then click the toggle next to Appcues.
+Simply navigate to the segment in Heap via Data > Segments, then click the toggle next to Appcues.

 Once you click the toggle, you’ll have the option to do a one-time immediate sync, or schedule a recurring sync.
 If you choose recurring, the segment will be updated hourly.
-Note that you can only schedule a maximum of ten recurring syncs at a time.
+Note that you can only schedule a maximum of thirty recurring syncs at a time.

 Step 2: The segment will be synced to Appcues as an Appcues custom property with the name “[Heap] ”.
 You can view the properties in the Appcues settings page.